-UK residents: In addition to normal crypto trading, Binance offers margin lending, a regulated activity which they are not authorised to offer in the UK, we advise you not to use this service.
-For margin trading see authorised providers.
+UK residents: In addition to normal crypto trading services, Binance offers margin lending.
+As this is a regulated activity which it is not authorised to offer in the UK, we advise you not to use this service.
+If you’re interested in margin trading, see authorised providers.

 Trading fee discounts

 A discount when paying trading fees with the BNB coin.

 Tiered trading fee discounts

 A discount for holding different amounts of BNB in your account while meeting trade volume requirements.

 Reduces base trading fees to as low as a 0.02% maker fee and a 0.04% taker fee.